ppaml-op3/insomnia/README.md

     Note that installing the upstream dependencies may take a significant amount of time.

-    Note 2: At the moment you may need to change the first command to

-        $ cabal install --only-dependencies --constraint 'blaze-markup < 0.6.3'

-    due to some upstream issues.

 5. Try an example

-        $ dist/build/Insomnia/insomnia examples/seismology0.ism
+        $ dist/build/insomnia/insomnia examples/query.ism

-    The expected output is a message that the file typechecked okay, followed by a pretty-printing of the source code, followed by the state of the type unification algorithm at the end of typechecking, followed by something like:
+    The expected output is a message that the file typechecked okay, followed by a pretty-printing of the source code, followed by the state of the type unification algorithm at the end of typechecking, followed by the elaboration to core FΩ, followed by something like:

         --------------------✂✄--------------------